Recruiting Opportunities for Insiders

 Where else can you learn from ex-partners?

-Sign up to receive preview FC Insider videos and podcasts.
+Sign up to receive exclusive FC Insider episodes.
 Start now:

 Thanks for the reminder.
 I will look at how to do a podcast on this and how we arrived in Toronto.
 Yes, we hope people like TCO2 and the new content.
 It is an entirely new way to teach case interview preparation.